IrvingZha0/lab-bcos/docs/Contract Name Service.md

 ## Overview

 When business layer invokes a contract, it needs to know the address like '0x92535066cd4b022c7e84b058d8bbbf71e22c3c78'.
 However, if we need to upgrade the contract, the address will change and every contract referencing this address needs to be updated.
-CNS solves this by allowing us to create alias to the address.
+CNS solves this by allowing us to create alias (contractName) to the address.

 ### ABI / Contract Address
 ABI and contract address are mandatory when we trigger the smart contract.
 Below are some disadvantages of using the ABI and contract address directly.

 1. The ABI is a long JSON string, not user-friendly.
 2. Contract address is a magic number which is hard to remember and can easily typed wrong.
-3. The contracts will be unreachable if the address had been forgotten.
+3. The contract will be unreachable if the address had been forgotten.
 4. The contract address is changed after deployment.
-5. Difficult to handle version management and contract gated-upgrade.
+5. It is difficult to manage versioning and contract gated-upgrade.

-The CNS holds a mapping from contract name to ABI and address.
-For invoking the contract via CNS, we will need to pass the contract name, version, function name and associated parameters.
-The CNS Manager module will translate it to the exact ABI and address for binary execution in EVM.

 With the CNS in place, we see the following advantages as a caller:
 1. No longer need to maintain the ABI and contract address.